imoutsatsos/Jenkins-JobConfigurationAnalyzer/README.md

 Pipeline, multi-configuration and multi-job projects have not been tested.
 The [Cloudbees Folder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Folders+Plugin) is currently not supported.
 If your projects are organized using the Cloudbees Folder Plugin Jenkins-JobConfiguration Analyzer is not able to find the project configuration files.
-If you would like to extend the parser, it should be possible to modify the code in [jobConfigParser](./scriptler/scripts/jobConfigParser.groovy) to detect new parameters types and build steps (and these will always be reported in the console).
+If you would like to extend the parser, it should be possible to modify the code in [jobConfigParser](./scriptler/scripts/jobConfigParser.groovy) to detect new parameters types and build steps (these are always reported in the console).